 This was surprised me, too.
 “Champing” is actually an early word for chomp which was used hundreds of years ago, when this idiom was first created.

-- Mute point → moot point
+1. Mute point SHOULD BE moot point

 The thought process behind this makes sense: a mute point sounds like a point that hasn’t been spoken aloud, and thus an irrelevant point.
 But in fact, a “moot” point has little relevance to your current situation – just like “muteness” has little relevance to this idiom.